 Wrist TalkerSKU #3037-BImproved design!
 As easy to wear as a watch, this basic communicator records one 10-second greeting.$69.95

 Communicators: Frequently Asked Questions

 Whether you’re a teacher or parent of children with special needs, you likely have many questions about how these devices work, how they enhance communication and what types of communication devices are available.
 Here are some of the most commonly asked questions about AAC devices.

 Many children and adults with complex communication needs benefit from AAC devices in their daily lives.
 Some people use a communication device temporarily after an accident or surgery.
 Others use communication devices all the time to aid in talking to strangers, friends, therapists, coworkers and more.

-Whether in a classroom, at home or on the go, an AAC device is a helpful tool to have around.
-People who can benefit from communication devices include:
+Whether in a classroom, at home or on the go, an AAC device is a helpful tool for anyone who struggles with speech or communication.
+People who might benefit from communication devices include:

 - Individuals recovering from a stroke

 - People with Aphasia

 With a variety of communicators to choose from, it’s possible to find a device that works for anyone.
 We offer a wide range of AAC devices to fit the unique needs of our users.
 By empowering individuals with disabilities to communicate with caregivers, teachers, family and peers, our devices can help reduce frustration and anxiety.